-Szoke, S. et al. Entangled light-matter interactions and spectroscopy.
-Journal of Materials Chemistry C 8.
-Publisher: The Royal Society of Chemistry, 10732-10741.
-ISSN: 2050-7534. http://pubs.rsc.org/en/content/articlelandi ng/2020/tc/d0tc02300k (2020) (Aug.
-2020).
+Szoke, S. et al. Entangled Light-Matter Interactions and Spectroscopy.
+Journal of Materials Chemistry C 8, 10732-10741. http://pubs.rsc.org/en/content/articlelanding/2020/tc/d0tc02300k (2020).

 Entanglement is arguably one of the most nonintuitive and fascinating phenomena in the quantum world.
 Entanglement refers to a many-body quantum state that cannot be decomposed into the product of each individual particle's state in the system [1].
 Entangled states can be generated and measured in systems of particles including photons, electrons, and atoms.
 When a subset of particles in an entangled system interact with external stimuli, the many-body wavefunction of the whole system undergoes decoherence.
 This decoherence and the associated wavefunction collapse lie at the foundation of many technologies utilizing entanglement as a resource, such as quantum computation, communication, and information sciences [2].